StackStorm-Exchange/stackstorm-st2/README.md

 * ``kv.upsert_entry_property`` - Update or insert a property in the named entry of a JSON serialized object.
 Then, serialize and store the updated object.
   The property's value may be any json-serializable type.
   Fails if the datastore key does not exist.
+A coordination backend is recommended.
 * ``kv.delete_entry_property`` - Delete a property from a named entry of a JSON serialized object in the datastore.
 If the entry is empty, delete it as well.
   Fails if the datastore key does not exist.
+A coordination backend is recommended.

 Note: ``kv.set`` and ``kv.get`` actions support compressing value before storing it in a datastore and decompressing it when retrieving it from